-ICF assists SAMHSA in improving and broadening the range of overall technical assistance and public sector capacity for behavioral health crisis preparedness, response, and recovery.
+ICF assisted SAMHSA in improving and broadening the range of overall technical assistance and public sector capacity for behavioral health crisis preparedness, response, and recovery.

-ICF facilitates collaboration and integration between SAMHSA, U.S. states, and other key stakeholders in support of behavioral health (mental health and substance abuse) planning in disaster response.
-We also assist SAMHSA in developing a coordinated infrastructure for behavioral health service needs consistent with evolving health care and preparedness systems and requirements.
+ICF facilitated collaboration and integration between SAMHSA, U.S. states, and other key stakeholders in support of behavioral health (mental health and substance abuse) planning in disaster response.
+We also assisted SAMHSA in developing a coordinated infrastructure for behavioral health service needs consistent with evolving health care and preparedness systems and requirements.

-ICF provides the following services in support of SAMHSA’s goals for DTAC:
+ICF provided the following services in support of SAMHSA’s goals for DTAC:

 - Compilation, analysis, and synthesis of knowledge about the effective organization and delivery of mental health crisis services in relation to health care and emergency management systems

 - Dissemination of information available about the delivery of mental health and substance abuse services in the aftermath of large scale natural or human caused disasters, criminal events, acts of terrorism, etc.

 - Provided telephone and on-site consultation to states, U.S. Territories, and federally recognized Tribes via disaster behavioral health coordinators on effective planning and response to disasters and crisis events